-You probably saw this crazy story about a grape stuck in a kid’s throat that went viral earlier this month.
+You probably saw this crazy story about a grape stuck in a kid’s throat that went viral recently.
 (Good news: He’s OK!)
 We’d love to remind parents and grandparents about other edible choking hazards, and what you should do for choking prevention.

 It may surprise some of you to know that cutting up food shouldn’t stop at age 2 or 3.
 Sure, some kids will be more proficient in the chomping department than others.
 But when there’s a risk of choking, it’s wise to err on the side of caution.